simo101/CardScanner/README.md

 # Mendix Card Scanner
+This Mendix widget allows your users to open up a scanner on their mobile phone and scan a credit or debit card.
+The widget will read the card numbers and name then assign these to Mendix attributes.
+This widget utilizes the card.io technology and only works when wrapped as a native app.

 ## Installation
 In order to use this widget you need to include the following plugin in your config.xml